- Who We Are

 Genesis is working with the Credit Ombud to design surveys and conduct data analysis to test the impact that its financial education programme is having on its members.
 Thus far, data collection has not been properly structured.
 Once achieved, it will provide the Ombud with the ability to measure and capture changes in its target audience’s knowledge and attitude to financial concepts, which are vital in ensuring equal and fair inclusion of individuals into the financial system.

-Major charities we have supported over the past two years include:
+Charities we have supported include: